 The only problem with the scheme is people noticed the randomest baseball card ever selling for the kind of money that nice Mickey Mantle cards go for.
 So now the 1990 Fleer Jose Uribe card has some notoriety, and other people want in.
 Some people even got examples of the card graded.
 Occasionally a Uribe card sells for $150.
 But more frequently it sells for a few bucks.
 If you have some patience, you can snag one for 50 cents.
 Some graded examples end up selling for less than it cost to get the card graded in the first place.

 But I’m pretty sure the nearest baseball card shop will be happy to sell you one for 15 cents, as long as you don’t waste their time when they’re busy.

 I think the rumor of an unbelievably valuable Jose Uribe baseball card persists because people want it to be true.
 The Alex Madrid card is no different.
 And there’s enough there that it seems halfway believable.
 He played long enough that baseball fans have heard of him.
 The World Series appearance helped.
 It’s technically an error card.

 So it’s hard enough to disprove.
 It sounds less absurd than the Alex Madrid thing.

 But the ease of getting such a supposedly valuable card should make people wonder.
-It’s easier to find a Jose Uribe card than Steve Jeltz, his counterpart on the Phillies.
+It’s easier to find a Jose Uribe card than Steve Jeltz, his counterpart on the Philadelphia Phillies.
 Never heard of Steve Jeltz?
 That’s because he wasn’t as good as Uribe, and none of the teams he played for went to the World Series.
 But he has a card in the same set.
 It’s worth about 5 cents.